 Though a Medical Examiner’s Office may conduct an autopsy when a person passes away, there are cases in which the family of a loved one may request a second autopsy.
 Most commonly, this is to get information and answers that the Medical Examiner’s Office hasn’t provided.

 Unlike the preliminary autopsy, a second autopsy generally does not require a physical examination.
 The analysis usually relies on the samples and reports that the Medical Examiner’s Office has already prepared.
 This means that a second autopsy can take place long after the first examination and following the funeral if necessary.

 Dr. Chundru has extensive experience supporting the families of loved ones in these cases.
 Based on a family’s preference, he can also work with its legal representatives in coordinating and reporting on the second autopsy.
-Dr. Chundru offeres second autopsy services in Texas, Nevada, California, Utah and Maryland.
+Dr. Chundru offeres second autopsy services in Texas and Utah.

 Performing these procedures requires an advanced level of care and expertise because of the complexity involved.
 Dr. Chundru has been in practice for nearly 15 years as a Board-Certified Forensic Pathologist — only one of about 500 doctors in the United States with this qualification.
 Clients choose him for his professional and compassionate approach, attention to detail, and respect for the needs of the family.

 Choosing to Perform a Second Autopsy